.. currentmodule:: torchrl.trainers

 **Key Features:**

-- Complete training pipeline with environment setup, data collection, and optimization
+- **Complete pipeline**: Environment setup, data collection, and optimization

-- **Minimal code**: Complete SOTA implementation in just ~20 lines!
+- **Minimal code**: Complete SOTA implementations in ~20 lines!

 .. warning::

-This is an experimental feature.
+Algorithm trainers are experimental features.
 The API may change in future versions.

-We welcome feedback and contributions to help improve this implementation!
+We welcome feedback and contributions to help improve these implementations!

 .. code-block:: bash